blmontoya/CNN-for-vehicle-classification/README.md

 https://docs.google.com/document/d/1ROZzTwASKhRkDvESkVaY4mZ_gMYwPbnKHhf1rgN9YE8/edit?usp=sharing

 In summary, I first learned/refreshed what I needed to know before testing my knowledge by looking at a CNN trained on MNIST.
 From there, I challenged myself to build a CNN that was trained on CIFAR-10.
-Afterwards, I learned to create my own dataset and used what I learned building the CIFAR-10 to build the vehicle classification CNN.
+Afterwards, I learned to create my own dataset and used what I learned building the model trained on CIFAR-10 to build the vehicle classification CNN.

 <!-- GETTING STARTED -->
 ## Getting Started

+NOTE: The readmeimgs folder consists of images for this README and are not important to the datasets.

 ### Prerequisites